-The gold and silver exploration and mining industry is highly competitive and there is no assurance that we will be successful in acquiring additional claims or leases.
+The exploration and mining industry is highly competitive and there is no assurance that we will be successful in acquiring additional claims or leases.

-The silver exploration and mining industry is intensely competitive and we compete with other companies that have greater resources.
-Many of these companies not only explore for and produce gold and silver, but also market gold and silver and other products on a regional, national or worldwide basis.
-These companies may be able to pay more for productive gold and silver properties and exploratory prospects or define, evaluate, bid for and purchase a greater number of properties and prospects than our financial or human resources permit.
-In addition, these companies may have a greater ability to continue exploration activities during periods of low gold or silver market prices.
+The mining industry is intensely competitive and we compete with other companies that have greater resources.
+Many of these companies not only explore for and produce many types of mineral products, but also market mineral and other products on a regional, national or worldwide basis.
+These companies may be able to pay more for productive properties and exploratory prospects or define, evaluate, bid for and purchase a greater number of properties and prospects than our financial or human resources permit.
+In addition, these companies may have a greater ability to continue exploration activities during periods of low commodity prices.
 Our larger competitors may be able to absorb the burden of present and future federal, state, local and other laws and regulations more easily than we can, which would adversely affect our competitive position.
 Our ability to acquire additional properties and to discover productive prospects in the future will be dependent upon our ability to evaluate and select suitable properties and to consummate transactions in a highly competitive environment.
-In addition, because we have fewer financial and human resources than many companies in our industry, we may be at a disadvantage in bidding for exploratory prospects and producing gold and silver properties.
+In addition, because we have fewer financial and human resources than many companies in our industry, we may be at a disadvantage in bidding for exploratory prospects.